- Writer: Grant Morrison

 Page 11 – Panel 7: The Ray mentions the heroes have a “highly placed informer in Libra’s secret society” which is the first time this has been mentioned.
 Using the villains’ secret internet, Ray is able to link up with other heroes scattered around the world.

 Page 11 – Panel 8: The first of whom is Mr. Terrific who is at the Checkmate castle in Switzerland, under siege from the Justifiers.

-Pages 12-13 – Panel 1: In the skies above the castle, Hawkgirl battles Silver Swan though I’m unsure as to who the flaming, flying character on the left is.
+Pages 12 and 13 – Panel 1: In the skies above the castle, Hawkgirl battles Silver Swan though I’m unsure as to who the flaming, flying character on the left is.

-Pages 12-13 – Panel 3: Green Lantern Alan Scott stands in front of a large screen depicting the status of various heroes.
+Pages 12 and 13 – Panel 3: Green Lantern Alan Scott stands in front of a large screen depicting the status of various heroes.
 Left to right and top to bottom they are: Ravager; Starman; Blue Devil (listed as MIA probably because of REIGN IN HELL); Huntress; The Atom; Enchantress (not sure when she was injured – possibly in REIGN IN HELL); Robotman; Uncle Sam; Wildcat; Wonder Woman (who should be listed as MIA as shown later in this issue); Superman (MIA because of SUPERMAN BEYOND 3D); Batman (MIA as he was captured by Alpha-Lantern Kraken); Cyborg (not sure when he went missing); J’onn J’onnz (deceased as he was killed in issue #1); Green Lantern Guy Gardner; Hawkgirl; Hourman; Green Lantern Hal Jordan; Dr. Fate (MIA due to REIGN IN HELL?); Power Girl; The Flash (MIA as he went time traveling in the previous issue); Green Lantern John Stewart; Sandman; Black Canary; Superman of Earth-22 (MIA because of the current storyline in JUSTICE SOCIETY OF AMERICA?); Robin; Red Tornado; Phantom Lady; Starfire (when did she get captured?); Liberty Belle; Green Arrow; Black Lightning (MIA following the events of SUBMIT); Aquaman; Firestorm; Green Lantern Kyle Rayner.